-Thomas Perrott Village is a picturesque village with sweeping lawns, well maintained gardens, winding pathways and many trees featuring a total of 55 units with either one, two and three-bedrooms.This village is conveniently located near the local shopping centre, bowling club and tennis courts in Central Road and Canning River.
+Thomas Perrott Village is a picturesque village with sweeping lawns, well maintained gardens, winding pathways & many trees featuring a total of 55 units with either one, two or three bedrooms.This village is conveniently located near the local shopping centre, bowling club and tennis courts in Central Road and Canning River.
 A bus stop is approximately 200 metres away from the village.

 The local shopping centre boasts a seven day a week supermarket store, newsagency, chemist and two restaurants as well as a pizza outlet and hairdressing salon.
 There is a free weekly bus service to the local shops.

 Residents also have access to ad-hoc or occasional on site services including a visiting Doctor, Podiatrist and local Hairdresser.
 The Allan Aitken Community Centre offers a library and reading room, pool table, large screen audio visual equipment and fully equipped kitchen.